honeybox-boutique/django-ecommerce/README.md

-     Currently, a sale can have one to many shipments Currently, a shipment can have one to many parcels I have only tested making one shipment with a single parcel per sale.
+     Currently, a sale can have one to many shipments Currently, a shipment can have one to many parcels Easypost api calls do not have error handling currently I have only tested making one shipment with a single parcel per sale.
-          I'm not sure how I'm going to implement multi-parcel shipments for when an order can't be shipped in one box.
-Using USPS through easypost.
+          Will need to make it so admin can create additional shipments if items can't fit in 1 shipment

 Data models